Code-Institute-Submissions/gym-website/README.md

 - Started Contact section.

 Start Contact section (commit message)
-22nd February 2021
+- 22nd February 2021
 - Add contact details on L.H.S.
 - Add map in middle.
 - Add form on R.H.S.
 Needs to be styled.

 Start Footer Section (commit message)
-22nd February 2021
+- 22nd February 2021
 - Move map section to the right.
 This supports one background image behind contact details and contact form.
 - Align Footer with Contact section above.

 Start classes.html (commit message)
-24nd February 2021
+- 24nd February 2021
 - Styling of index.html with contact.html code nearly completed.
 - Started timetable in classes.html.

 Add Classes Table (commit message)
-24nd February 2021
+- 24nd February 2021
 - Added table for classes.

+Style Mods
+- 26th February 2021
+- Added border under header.
+- Reduced height of Icon and GYM WEBSITE for Iphone X.
+- Moved social media icons from fourth div to right of 3rd div.
+- Removed off white icon background.

 Challenges

 index.html
-Lato font weight of 300 seemed difficult to see on the desktop.
+- Lato font weight of 300 seemed difficult to see on the desktop.
-Looks better darkened with font weight of 500 but then cannot go darker with a hover.
+- Looks better darkened with font weight of 500 but then cannot go darker with a hover.
-The underscore is used to highlight the active page so experimenting with not using this feature twice by using for hover too.
+- The underscore is used to highlight the active page so experimenting with not using this feature twice by using for hover too.
-Changing font to bold worked ok with a 300 font weight but with a font weight of 500 the letters got bigger and moved the menu items on the left of the hover even more left.
-Tried increasing the letter spacing to fix this menu "wobble" but this did not work.
+- Changing font to bold worked ok with a 300 font weight but with a font weight of 500 the letters got bigger and moved the menu items on the left of the hover even more left.
+- Tried increasing the letter spacing to fix this menu "wobble" but this did not work.
-Using h6 made the text clear but bold did not highlight a hover.
+- Using h6 made the text clear but bold did not highlight a hover.
-Changing colour to red works ok.
+- Changing colour to red works ok.

 Menu Bar and Contact sections.
-Contact section div's were moving up between icon and menu items.
+- Contact section div's were moving up between icon and menu items.
-Tried inline on every element in both menu bar and contact section.
+- Tried inline on every element in both menu bar and contact section.
-Fixed with a clear of both previous floats.
+- Fixed with a clear of both previous floats.

 Contact sections
-Right section was below other two. use contact-sections > div{ display: inline-block; } to fix.
+- Right section was below other two.
+- use contact-sections > div{ display: inline-block; } to fix.
 As used by Blue and Orange boxes during lessons.

 Blank Line
-Was expecting <h3> </h3> to give a blank line of text with a carriage return.
+- Was expecting <h3> </h3> to give a blank line of text with a carriage return.
-Block element <p> </p> also did not give a blank line with a carriage return.
+- Block element <p> </p> also did not give a blank line with a carriage return.
-Blank space is ignored by HTML.
+- Blank space is ignored by HTML.
 White text on a white background seems too complicated.
-Coders Coffeehouse lesson used <br> which was a carriage return in the middle of an address.
+- Coders Coffeehouse lesson used <br> which was a carriage return in the middle of an address.

 Gap
-Gap between middle and right sections.
+- Gap between middle and right sections.
 Inspecting code did not highlight any stray padding.
-Gap was due to 1% left over from giving 33% to each of the three sections.
+- Gap was due to 1% left over from giving 33% to each of the three sections.
-Changed mid section to 34% wide.
+- Changed mid section to 34% wide.

 Facebook and Instagram Icons not visible on the right of the screen.
-Contact section background set to Red, Green and Orange during page development.
+- Contact section background set to Red, Green and Orange during page development.
-Body set to left and right 10px margin.
+- Body set to left and right 10px margin.
-Footer is inside body.
+- Footer is inside body.
-Footer had margin on left but none on right.
+- Footer had margin on left but none on right.
-Looking at Google Inspect Element.
+- Looking at Google Inspect Element.
-The footer was starting on the left but was overflowing to the right.
+- The footer was starting on the left but was overflowing to the right.
-The footer left section was also to the right of the contact details section above.
+- The footer left section was also to the right of the contact details section above.
-The footer sections seemed to getting set as a percentage of the full page width not the page width less the margins.
+- The footer sections seemed to getting set as a percentage of the full page width not the page width less the margins.
-Changed left and right body margin to 1%.
+- Changed left and right body margin to 1%.
-Changed footer width to 98%.
+- Changed footer width to 98%.
-This is a workaround.
+- This is a workaround.
 With more time this can be debugged more.
-Later on the body margins were removed so that the footer background could be the full width of the page.
+- Later on the body margins were removed so that the footer background could be the full width of the page.

 Note
-The Home page has "just" a hero image in the center.
+- The Home page has "just" a hero image in the center.
-The Contact page had 3 sections across the page, the same as the footer.
+- The Contact page had 3 sections across the page, the same as the footer.
-This is why the contact page (labelled as index.html) was debugged first.
+- This is why the contact page (labelled as index.html) was debugged first.

 Social Media Icons
-The social media icons in the footer were appearing above the footer.
+- The social media icons in the footer were appearing above the footer.
-The footer has two sections top and bottom.
+- The footer has two sections top and bottom.
-The "window" was being applied to the top section only.
+- The "window" was being applied to the top section only.
-The fix was to set the bottom section fixed to the bottom and the top section set relative to it.
+- The fix was to set the bottom section fixed to the bottom and the top section set relative to it.

 Menu items
-When floating the menu items to the left they appear in reverse order with home on the bottom.
+- When floating the menu items to the left they appear in reverse order with home on the bottom.
-This is due to the previous workaround where they are listed in reverse order in the HTML.
+- This is due to the previous workaround where they are listed in reverse order in the HTML.
-Google search gives:
+- Google search gives:
-Float:right reverses order of spans - Stack Overflowstackoverflow.com › questions › floatright-reverses-ord...
+- Float:right reverses order of spans - Stack Overflowstackoverflow.com › questions › floatright-reverses-ord...
-16 answers
+- 16 answers
-28 Mar 2012 — The general solution to this problem is either to reverse the order of the right floated elements in the HTML, or wrap them in a containing element and float that to the right instead.
+- 28 Mar 2012 — The general solution to this problem is either to reverse the order of the right floated elements in the HTML, or wrap them in a containing element and float that to the right instead.
 Yes, this can be done with your exact markup.
-Use solution of wrapping in a containing element.
+- Use solution of wrapping in a containing element.
-Menu list items are no longer floeted to the right.
+- Menu list items are no longer floeted to the right.
-Menu items are inside menu id which is now floated to the right.
+- Menu items are inside menu id which is now floated to the right.

 Classes Table
-Went down multiple avenues until the classes table was styled.
+- Went down multiple avenues until the classes table was styled.
-It needs the headings at the top and side to be highlighted.
+- It needs the headings at the top and side to be highlighted.
-It also needs a box around the table.
+- It also needs a box around the table.
-A major challenge was getting the column widths to work out as intended.
+- A major challenge was getting the column widths to work out as intended.
-The solution was to make sure that all the columns had the same styles when inspected on a mobile device.
+- The solution was to make sure that all the columns had the same styles when inspected on a mobile device.
-Vieving the collapsed columns with red text supported the debug.
+- Vieving the collapsed columns with red text supported the debug.

+Header Height
+- Could not get header height to auto scale with its contents.
+- Used fixed heights instead.

+Footer Icons
+- Took a good hour to display the icons on their own with respect to the correct background.
+- The Off white icon had an off white bar on the top and the bottom.
+- Used google inspect to figure out that the icon had the correct background but that the anchor was off white.
+- It was a challenge to target the anchor with CSS.
+- For debug the icon was removed and replaced with text.
+- A simple specificity seemed to work best (#social-media a {background-color: #555555; }) and (#social-media a {text-decoration: none; })
+- With working the font awesome Icons were put back into the HTML.

 TBD's
 - Fix pdf links in MD above.